Remi-Gau/eCobidas/docs/20-goals.md

 required methods and results information are present for a given paper.
 A tool to compare COBIDAS-json files could help editors visualize agreement across reviewers' json file.

+## Requirements for the implementation

+The implementation of this project should remain flexible enough to:

+-   accommodate the inclusion of new items in the checklist as new neuroimaging methods mature (e.g. new multivariate analysis, high-resolution MRI...),

+-   easily fork the project and convert it to create a checklist-website for a different field.